george-holt/jobsearch/linked in notification.md

 Throughout the last year many have checked to see if I was “okay”, as Amazon has encouraged employees to “return to office”.
 Previously, I said; “Yes.
 I’m okay for now.
 We’ll see what happens.”
 Until now.

 I love the people I work with and I love working on software and developer tools.
-But next year Amazon will require that I relocate from Houston to Seattle.
+But in 2024 Amazon will require that I relocate from Houston to Seattle.

 In 2022 I relocated my family (with 2 school-age kids) to Houston -  and we are still just settling in.
 That was hard.
 Finding another new home (in this market!), packing up, changing schools, and starting over again in Seattle would be a very hard choice to make.